Polls: You’re all our agents, Labour Party tells supporters

 “The responsibility to defend our votes, the responsibility to act as agents should not be left in the hands of accredited party agents alone.

-“I will therefore expect that you will not only go to the polling booth to cast your vote but have a responsibility to also defend your votes.
+“I will therefore expect that you will not only go to the polling boot to cast your vote but have a responsibility to also defend your votes.

-“We appeal to you to vote, be on stand-by, keep an eye on INEC officials, keep an eye on security agencies, keep an eye even on the accredited party agents so that you can provide checks and balances on whatever is being done.
+“We appeal to you to vote, be on stand by, keep an eye on INEC officials, keep an eye on security agencies, keep an eye even on the accredited party agents so that you can provide check and balances on whatever is being done.

 “You have the responsibility to question any activity that you find will compromise the processes of this election.”